AXErunners/axecore-lib/docs/transaction.md

 ```

 ## Adding inputs
-Transaction inputs are instances of either [Input](lib/transaction/input) or its subclasses. `Input` has some abstract methods, as there is no actual concept of a "signed input" in the AXE scripting system (just valid signatures for <tt>OP_CHECKSIG</tt> and similar opcodes).
+Transaction inputs are instances of either [Input](lib/transaction/input) or its subclasses. `Input` has some abstract methods, as there is no actual concept of a "signed input" in the Axe scripting system (just valid signatures for <tt>OP_CHECKSIG</tt> and similar opcodes).
 They are stored in the `input` property of `Transaction` instances.

-AXEcore contains two implementations of `Input`, one for spending _Pay to Public Key Hash_ outputs (called `PublicKeyHashInput`) and another to spend _Pay to Script Hash_ outputs for which the redeem script is a Multisig script (called `MultisigScriptHashInput`).
+Axecore contains two implementations of `Input`, one for spending _Pay to Public Key Hash_ outputs (called `PublicKeyHashInput`) and another to spend _Pay to Script Hash_ outputs for which the redeem script is a Multisig script (called `MultisigScriptHashInput`).

 All inputs have the following five properties:
 - `prevTxId`: a `Buffer` with the id of the transaction with the output this input is spending
 - `outputIndex`: a `number` the index of the output in the previous transaction
 - `sequenceNumber`: a `number`, the sequence number, see [bitcoin's developer guide on nLockTime and the sequence number](https://bitcoin.org/en/developer-guide#locktime-and-sequence-number).
 - `script`: the `Script` instance for this input.
-Usually called `scriptSig` in the AXE community.
+Usually called `scriptSig` in the Axe community.
 - `output`: if available, a `Output` instance of the output associated with this input.

 Both `PublicKeyHashInput` and `MultisigScriptHashInput` cache the information about signatures, even though this information could somehow be encoded in the script.
 Both need to have the `output` property set in order to calculate the `sighash` so signatures can be created.